-If there was ever such a thing as a horror movie-making guide, I’m pretty sure it would consist of everything you see in the Vicious Brothers’ cabin in the woods tale Extraterrestrial.
-You have your handful of dumb teens—one of which exists solely for the purpose of hating him—the isolated setting of a cabin in the woods, the wise old man who warns them of the danger, a threat that picks them off one by one, and of course, not a single character is capable of making a good decision.
-The simple and wholly unoriginal plot sees a group of friends on a weekend trip at a cabin find themselves terrorized by alien visitors.
+If there was ever such a thing as a “how to make a horror movie guide”, I’m pretty sure it would consist of everything you see in the Vicious Brothers’ cabin in the woods tale Extraterrestrial.
+You have your handful of dumb teens, a cabin in the woods, the wise old man who warns them of the danger, a threat that picks them off one by one, and of course, not a single character is capable of making a good decision.
+The unoriginal plot sees a group of friends on a weekend trip at a cabin find themselves terrorized by alien visitors.

 Okay, so the title of the film doesn’t exactly hide any secrets so it should come to no surprise that it starts with a doozy as a very distraught girl is seen running for her life.
 She doesn’t get far, however, as she’s promptly beamed up into the rainy night, never to be seen again.
 Before that, though, she was desperately banging on the door of a locked convenience store, presumably to avoid being probed to death by otherworldly beings.
 The problem?
 The dude inside completely ignores her because he literally just finished closing the store moments before she showed up screaming bloody murder.
 Now I could be wrong but something tells me that most guys wouldn’t ignore a gorgeous girl soaked from head to toe in the rain because you just “closed”.
 Thanks to this wonderful type of asshole, the girl seeks shelter in a phone booth, only to be pulled into the sky by a brilliant flash of white light.
 Poof.
 Gone forever.